joma74/udemy-docker-k8s-tcg/README.md

 _PLEASE NOTE THAT THIS Fibonacci Calc APPLICATION AS PER THE COURSE HAS SERIOUS IMPLEMENTATION LIMITATIONS AND FLAWS.
 THESE WERE NOT FIXED IN THE REPLAY ON THIS PROJECT._

-_ADDITONALLY, IT DOES NOT SPORT ANY TESTS THAT MAKE CONFIDENT THE APPLICATION OR THE DEPLOYMENT IS RUNNING PROPERLY._
+_ADDITONALLY, IT DOES NOT SPORT ANY TESTS THAT MAKE CONFIDENT THE APPLICATION, OR THE DEPLOYMENT, IS RUNNING PROPERLY._

 _LAST OBSERVATION TO BE RUNNING WERE ON MINIKUBE 1.9.2._